gbote/CodePlatoon/django-cars-and-brands/readme.md

 8. Create your routes
 9. Visit each page and create the views/forms for each

-In the end, you should be able to visit the following routes:
+In the end, I was able to visit the following routes:

 ```
 /brands # a list of all the car brands